 Cyber crime coverage includes limits to indemnify funds lost through email phishing, telephone fraud, fraudulent instructions, or anything dealing with the voluntary transfer of funds due to a scam.
 Some policies will exclude or sublimit cyber crimes which may help with premium costs.
 Generally, this coverage is not included on a standard crime/theft policy.

-Cyber insurance, at its most basic, is rated on company revenues, number of stored records, and loss history.
+Cyber insurance premiums are primarily rated on company revenues, number of stored consumer records, and loss history.
 There are, however, other factors that can influence the quote options in positive ways including network access and security protocols, monitoring systems, and data storage.

 It is important when filling out applications to include as many security and procedural details to help in the underwriting process.
 As underwriters evaluate the risk, operational details can help them provide a more accurate and informed quote option.

-If you have questions regarding the above information, questions about a current policy, or are interested in obtaining a quote, please contact us.
-Cyber liability insurance is one of the many forms of coverage we specialize in, and we would be happy to provide support.
+If you have questions about your current cyber policy or are interested in obtaining a quote, please contact us.